CorrelAid/updaid/README.md

 This code implements an automated dependency update checker that runs weekly using Modal to monitor both infrastructure-as-code repositories for outdated dependencies.
 It sends email reports when major or minor version updates are detected.

-Specifically, it compares image versions in docker compose files, Dockerfiles and txt against the latest release in the GitHub repository of a dependency.
+Specifically, it compares image versions in docker compose files, Dockerfiles or .txt against the latest release in the GitHub repository of a dependency.

 ## Dev Setup